hlucco/open-llm-repl/README.md

 # Open Source LLM REPL

 Small repo containing a REPL for playing with the open source LLMs using torch and 🤗 transformers.
+Requires a GPU for reasonable performance, but you can use gpt4all on CPU.

 ## Installation